-Green teas, just as every other type of true tea, comes from the camellia sinensis bush.
-After picking, the fresh leaves are spread out on bamboo trays and exposed to sunlight or warm air for one to two hours.
-The leaves are then heated to prevent oxidation and preserve freshness.
+Green teas, just as every other type of true tea, come from the Camellia sinensis bush.
+After picking, the fresh leaves are spread onto bamboo trays and exposed to sunlight or warm air for one to two hours.
+The leaves are then heated to prevent oxidation and preserve their freshness.
 The traditional method of processing green tea most often, but not always, involves withering the leaves to activate enzymes that help to initiate fermentation.
-Plants used for green tea are grown one of two ways – in the sun or in the shade.
-Either way, you’ll find our green teas delightful and full of flavor.
+This process gives green tea its unique flavor.
+We offer a selection of green teas blended with natural flavorings from nutty to fruity.
+You’ll find our green teas delightful and full of flavor.

-“Drinking a daily cup of tea will surely starve the apothecary."
+“Drinking a daily cup of tea will surely starve the apothecary.